eshaanmathur/gatsby-base-starter/README.md

 Starter with the bare essentials needed for a [Gatsby](https://www.gatsbyjs.org/) site

+## Plugins used

+- Sass
+- React Helmet
+- Transform Markdown
-With Sass , React Helmet, Markdown Files and Json Data File
+- Transfom Json Data File
+- Typography.js

 Install this starter (assuming Gatsby is installed) by running from your CLI: